 “Number” refers to a quantity of individually countable things, such as “cats,” “books,” “ideas,” and “trees.”
 It answers the question of “How many?”

 The word “amount” generally refers to a quantity of some type of thing considered “uncountable,” such as “flour,” “sand,” “time,” and “water.”
 It answers the question of “How much?”

-The noun “quantity” can be used for either countable or uncountable things: a quantity of bread, a quantity of meatballs.
+The word “quantity” can be used for either countable or uncountable things: a quantity of bread, a quantity of meatballs.
 However, “number” is still preferred when referring to individually countable things.

 Until next time, Happy Wordsmything!